 “Why the act?
 What are you hoping to accomplish by trapping me?” he asked them.

-Jacob bar’Hashuv coughed into his hand and motioned for someone to give the rabbi the coin.
-He exchanged a significant look with the Roman centurion, and the soldiers began to block the exits.
-People at the fringe of the crowd began to stir nervously as the soldiers moved.
+Jacob bar’Hashuv coughed into his hand and motioned for someone to give the Rabbi the coin.
+He exchanged a significant look with the Roman centurion.
+The soldiers moved to block the exits.
+People at the fringe of the crowd began to stir nervously.

 “Who’s picture and name mark that coin?” he asked the boy.